AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md

    All changes you made are now visible on all the selected tasks.

-For information about bulk editing custom forms, see the section "Edit multiple Custom Forms when bulk-editing objects" in [Manage custom forms attached to objects in Adobe Workfront](../../../workfront-basics/work-with-custom-forms/manage-custom-forms-attached-to-objects.md).
+For information about bulk editing custom forms, see the section "Edit multiple Custom Forms when bulk-editing objects" in [Manage custom forms attached to objects](../../../workfront-basics/work-with-custom-forms/manage-custom-forms-attached-to-objects.md).